-25. Head to foot sleeping is a health requirement.
+25. Head-to-foot sleeping is a health requirement and will be enforced.

 26. Familiarity with life boat regulations, the location of assigned assembly areas, and routes to them is the responsibility of each individual.

 27. "Coke" machines are provided aboard for comfort and convenience.
 Do not abuse these machines as there are no repair men aboard.
 Slugs or foreign coins will render the machine inoperative.
 "Cokes" shall not be removed from the immediate area of the coke machines.